AqwamCreates/DataPredict/docs/API/Others/ModelDatasetCreator.md

 Set the split percentages for training, validation and testing.
 The current default values are 0.7 for training and 0.3 for testing.

 ```
-ModelDatasetCreator:setDatasetRandomizationProperties(randomizationProbabilityThreshold: number)
+ModelDatasetCreator:setDatasetRandomizationProperties(randomizationProbability: number)
 ```

 #### Parameters:

-* randomizationProbabilityThreshold: The probability to randomize the positions of each datapoints.
+* randomizationProbability: The probability to randomize the positions of each datapoints.
+The higher the value, the more likely it will be randomized.
 The value must be between 0 and 1.

 ### randomizeDataset()